lloonnn/Kongsi-Bill/README.md

 > **"Kongsi"** is Malay for *sharing something within a group* — which is pretty much the whole point.
 The app is built with Singapore and Malaysia housemates in mind.

-**Last updated:** 30 June 2026 · *The frontend is at prototype stage (the UI will be redesigned).
-The calculation, data model, Worker API, architecture, and deployment described below are settled.*

 ---

 ## Documentation